 Bond processing with the RTA could be affected if postal or internet services are disrupted by natural disasters.
 Contact us for information on extended processing times.

 Accessing RTA forms

-The RTA's forms can be obtained electronically or in person via:
+The RTA's forms can be obtained electronically or in person at:

-rta.qld.gov.au
+- rta.qld.gov.au

-1300 366 311 (Mon - Fri: 8:30am - 5:00pm)
+- 1300 366 311

-Level 11, Midtown Centre, 150 Mary Street, Brisbane
+- Level 11, Midtown Centre, 150 Mary Street, Brisbane.